KacperPaszkowski/face-recognition/README.md

     ├── face-recognition.py
     └── live_face_recognition.py

+On image should be only one person.
+It doesn't matter if there is only a face or whole body.

 After preparing images all you need to do is to run face-encoding.py script.
 When script stop encoding data, there should be file called "encodedData.pickle".

 # 2. Face recognition